Release date: September 28, 2022

 See the End of Life Policy for information about SolarWinds product lifecycle phases.
 For supported versions and EoL announcements for all SolarWinds products, see Currently supported software versions.

 Deprecated platforms and features are still supported in the current release.
 However, they will be unsupported in a future release.
 Plan on upgrading deprecated platforms, and avoid using deprecated features.
-Customizations applied to a deprecated feature might not be migrated if a new feature replaces the deprecated one.

 See Deprecation notices for SolarWinds Platform 2022.3 to learn about currently deprecated features for the Platform, such as Orion Report Writer, or Network Atlas.